OliverCulleyDeLange/wcr-android-kt/README-DEV.md

+chrome://inspect/#devices
+Stetho the app to view DB contents

 #TODO
 - Get stuff from firestore after local db
     - Background sync? or on request
 - Hide button whe not signed in
 - Fix crash when expand bottom sheet when no topos
 - Test DBs max length for strings - long paths could cause issues.
+- Store user id of uploader to allow future editing
+- Allow uploader to edit uploads?

 Nice to haves:
 - https://developer.android.com/kotlin/ktx#core-packages